-There is not a number of volunteering or shadowing hours that are required.
-The ECU occupational therapy programs strongly encourage volunteer experience to help demonstrate commitment to the community and leadership skills.
+Volunteer or shadowing hours are not required.
+However, the ECU occupational therapy programs strongly encourage volunteer experience to help demonstrate commitment to the community and leadership skills.
 In addition, shadowing is important because it will help you understand if this is a career that is suited to your personality, knowledge, and abilities.
 Volunteering can be done with any organization or group, but shadowing with occupational therapists will assist you in understanding the various roles of occupational therapists, the types of settings that employ occupational therapists, and many diagnoses that require occupational therapy services.
 This information can be included on your resume.

 Do you admit students before the application deadline?

 MSOT applications may be submitted beginning July.
 We do not do rolling or early admissions.
 All applicants are reviewed together after the application deadline.

 What happens after the Occupational Therapy Admissions Committee receives my application?

 Please see Application Timeline for an approximate breakdown of the application timeline.